Alnus glutinosa: Distribution and habitat

 The common alder is native to almost the whole of continental Europe (except for both the extreme north and south) as well as the United Kingdom and Ireland.
 In Asia its range includes Turkey, Iran and Kazakhstan, and in Africa it is found in Tunisia, Algeria and Morocco.
 It is naturalised in the Azores.
 It has been introduced, either by accident or by intent, to Canada, the United States, Chile, South Africa, Australia and New Zealand.
 Its natural habitat is in moist ground near rivers, ponds and lakes but it can also grow in drier locations and sometimes occurs in mixed woodland and on forest edges.
+In Britain, alder is a key component of various important types of riparian and wetland woodland such as W4, W5 and W6, and there are similar vegetation communities across Europe.

 It tolerates a range of soil types and grows best at a pH of between 5.5 and 7.2.
 Because of its association with the nitrogen-fixing bacterium Frankia alni, it can grow in nutrient-poor soils where few other trees thrive.

-European alder does not usually grow in areas where the average daily temperature is above freezing for longer than six months; its range is mainly restricted in Scandinavia, but it also habitats other regions.
+European alder does not usually grow in areas where the average daily temperature is below freezing for longer than six months; its range is mainly restricted in Scandinavia, but it also habitats other regions.

 It requires 500 millimeters of rain to fall annually in the southeastern boundary distribution of Eurasia.
 Although European alder can withstand winter temperatures as low as −54 °C, winter damage causes 80% of young European alder plantings in North Carolina to die back.

 Given the overwinter minimum of −18 °C, early low temperatures in November and December may have caused more damage than the intense cold.